d12frosted/elpa-mirror/nongnu/flymake-kondor-readme.txt

 4. Note about Flymake

-This package integrates clj-kondo a Clojure linter into Emacs' Flymake;
+This package integrates clj-kondo a Clojure linter into Emacs' Flymake.
+To use it get clj-kondo following [installation instructions];
-to use it get clj-kondo following [installation instructions]; then proceed with your preferred way of adding packages.
+then proceed with your preferred way of adding packages.

 [installation instructions]